jeffsyjj/ID_P02_JeffSoh_LuJunxi_Assg2/README.md

 StudentID: S10222326

 # Project Name: Juff
 Hello fellow shoppers!
-Are you sick of going to multiple shoe stores just to look for your desired shoe It's a hassle, isn't it?
+Are you sick of going to multiple shoe stores just to look for the latest hype shoe?
+It's a hassle, isn't it?
 Fear not!
 In Juff, we have partnered with multiple famous shoe brands such as Adidas, Nike, Puma and many more!
 The best part is you're able to shop comfortably anywhere either at your home or even your workplace(We won't tell your boss, don't worry!) with no additional charge!
 This means that you will be getting the same price in all of the shoe stores in Juff.
 So what are you waiting for?
 Shop in Juff today!

 # Design Process:
 This website is actually for everyone, we have shoes for both genders, male and female.
+Hype shoes only.

-As mentioned earlier on, a lot of people love shopping for shoes, they would then have to go to multiple shoe brand website or head to the store in person to get their desired shoe, this is a hassle.
+As mentioned earlier on, a lot of people love shopping for shoes, they would then have to go to multiple shoe brand website or head to the store in person to find their desired shoe, this is a hassle.
-Hence, with our project JUFF, they are able to browse through multiple brands at once when shopping on our website, this would greatly save them a lot of time.
+Hence, with our project JUFF, they are able to browse through hype heated shoes at once when shopping on our website, this would greatly save them a lot of time.

 As a shopper, due to the current pandemic and high rising number of covid cases, they would prefer to